yenshin/LengowTest/README.md

     - poetry install
     - poetry run python '-m' 'uvicorn' 'app.main:app' '--reload'

+    # alternatively you can run like this
+    - poetry run python -m pytest

 note for windows user:
     - use ```cmdenv.bat``` to correctly set the env var